 Shortages of helium have occurred because it cannot be made quickly.
 While it is the second-most abundant element in the universe (behind hydrogen) and the sun produces about 600 million metric tons each second, the earth’s supply is limited.
 And once used, the lightweight element escapes into the atmosphere.

 The United States has been the largest producer of helium since 1925.
-Nearly all of U.S. helium comes from underground gas fields between Amarillo, Texas, and Hugoton, Kansas, where a very high concentration, up to 2 percent, named the Federal Helium Reserve, is found.
-The Federal Helium Reserve was created in the 1960s.
+Historically most U.S. helium production has come from underground gas fields in the area between Amarillo, Texas and Hugoton, Kansas, fields which have a high concentration of helium.
+The Federal Helium Reserve system, created in the 1960’s, was established near these fields to store crude helium for later processing.
 This system stores about a third of the world’s helium in crude form in the Cliffside gas field.
 The porous underground rock spanning portions of Texas, Oklahoma and Kansas holds the gas, which is capped above by calcium anhydrite and on the sides by water.
 Some speculate that U.S. Federal Helium Reserve may only be able to produce helium until 2025.

 Luckily, the United States has other helium resources.
 Exxon Mobil’s Shute Creek in Wyoming is expected to produce helium and natural gas for an additional 50 or more years, unless government policies targeting oil and gas shut it down.
 Shute Creek produces about 20 percent of the world’s helium supply.